shreyan001/KrossSwap/README.md

 - **Verification via Chainflip Explorer**: Users can verify the authenticity of the process using the Chainflip Explorer.
 The AI agent provides links and instructions to check transaction details, ensuring transparency and trust.

+## Revenue Model & Brokerage System

+KrossSwap operates as a Chainflip broker, leveraging the protocol's built-in brokerage system to generate sustainable revenue.
+Here's how it works:

+### Brokerage Fee Structure
+- As a Chainflip broker, KrossSwap can set fees between 0-1000 basis points on all swaps
+- These fees are automatically deducted from the USDC amount of successful swaps
+- Fees are credited directly to KrossSwap's broker account on the State Chain

+### Automated Fee Distribution
+KrossSwap uses Lit Protocol to automatically distribute collected fees:
+- 40% - Server operational costs (node hosting, API calls)
+- 30% - LLM API usage fees
+- 20% - Development fund
+- 10% - Protocol treasury

+### User Benefits
+- Transparent fee structure visible before each swap
+- No hidden costs or additional charges
+- All fees can be verified on Chainflip Explorer
+- Lower fees compared to traditional cross-chain bridges

+### Technical Implementation
+- KrossSwap submits Deposit Channel Requests to the State Chain on behalf of users
+- Each request includes the user's swap details and destination address
+- Users can verify transaction hashes before making deposits
+- The system automatically processes fees through smart contracts

+This revenue model ensures KrossSwap remains self-sustaining while providing competitive rates for users.
+All fee distributions are handled autonomously through Lit Protocol's smart contract system, requiring no manual intervention.

 ## Judging Criteria